 The Sweet Taste of Freedom

 Stew had begun chasing Gerald round and round the cage relentlessly.
 I began to think Gerald was a girl and was obviously being tortured by Stew’s insatiable adolescent yearnings.
-Finally it was just too much.
+Finally, it was just too much.
 “That is enough of that, mister.
 Your horny butt is being set free!”
 I proclaimed as I let Stew’s fuzzy white feet get dirty for the first time.
 It was liberating to watch and wonder what his little bunny brain might be thinking as he explored the world for the first time.
 The taste of a leaf, the smell of bark, the feeling of nails scratching the soil, the freedom to run in any direction for quite a long time without stopping.
 How exhilarating it must be!

 Even though Stew was not in a cage, he was still in a fence.
 The fence is about 50 x 40 feet and keeps the pig from roaming the yard.
-[I would allow this, if I could find a way to train my pig from peeing on my porch.
-Shoo-wee!]
-The fence is not buried though, so I figured it would not keep Stew contained for long.
-To my surprise, he did not venture out of the fenced area for about 4 months.
+(I would allow this, if I could find a way to train my pig from peeing on my porch.
+Shoo-wee!)
+The fence is not buried, though, so I figured it would not keep Stew contained for long.
+To my surprise, he did not venture out of the fenced area for about four months.

 Soon after Stew, Gerald and Gray were set free of their cage.
 I found that the initial caging taught the rabbits to associate me with food.
 When I went outside to feed them, they would hop up to me.
 I began feeding them by hand anytime I could so that they would stay moderately tame.
 I recommend hand-feeding (or holding the cup they eat from) as early and as frequently as possible.